 TREX events include training in crafting and delivering key messages about the benefits of prescribed fire and its use as a management tool, and designated days during each event for members of the media to experience the work at close range and talk with practitioners.
-This has proved to be an excellent strategy for giving reporters a good understanding of basic concepts in a way that they can effectively share with readers, viewers and listeners.
+This has proved to be an excellent strategy for giving reporters a good understanding of basic concepts in a way that they can effectively share with their audiences.